aws-samples/amazon-bedrock-intro-demo/README.md

 Amazon Bedrock is a **fully managed** service that offers **API access** to a choice of high-performing **foundation models** (FMs) from leading AI companies including AI21 Labs, Anthropic, Cohere, Meta, Stability AI, and Amazon, along with a broad set of capabilities that you need to build generative AI applications, **simplifying** development while maintaining **privacy** and **security**.

-This demo provides a basic introduction to Amazon Bedrock by allowing you to interact with FMs using Amazon Bedrock.
-This demo application is intended for quick deployment on your workstation to allow you explore Amazon Bedrock easily.
+This demo provides a basic introduction to some GenAI use cases, by allowing you to interact with FMs using Amazon Bedrock.
+This demo application is intended for **quick deployment** on your workstation to allow you explore Amazon Bedrock easily.

-Watch a video of the demo!
+Watch a video of the demo below (the **Chrome** browser is recommended)!

 https://github.com/aws-samples/amazon-bedrock-intro-demo/assets/39437216/0d299407-cf3c-4032-9c5e-7be6dab9f80a